 The National Museum of Guyana in Georgetown is a good place to learn more about the country and the bonus is that there is no admission fee.
 There are exhibits that cover the history of Guyana, with explanations about Amerindian culture; others about colonial expansion and finally about the post colonial times.

-For those who want to find out more about wildlife in Guyana, there are plenty of stuffed and preserved animals, as well as reptiles and birds.
+If you want to find out more about wildlife in Guyana, there are plenty of stuffed and preserved animals, as well as reptiles and birds.
 There even is an entire exhibit dedicated to the giant sloth, who lived in the region during the Ice Age and was more than 4 meters tall!

 Walk along Main Street